 Different Types of Motorhomes

-Motorhomes come in a range of different types.
+There are many different motorhome classes & types.
 Some of the most common include:

 - Panel Van Conversion Motorhome: A panel van has slightly more facilities and living space than a campervan.
 Most people choose to convert a used van or commercial vehicle.